 A shell bill is a bill that is introduced at the beginning of the legislative session with little or no substantive language.
 Shell bills are intended to serve as a placeholder for legislative proposals to be filled in later.
 Shell bills will typically include nothing more than a title that describes the section of law being changed or some meaningless wording changes.

-A typical example of a shell bill from the 2015 session was HB 2192 authored by Speaker Jeff Hickman, which read:
+An example of a typical shell bill from the 2015 session was HB 2192 authored by Speaker Jeff Hickman, which read:

 SECTION 1.
 NEW LAW A new section of law not to be codified in the Oklahoma Statutes reads as follows:

 This act shall be known and may be cited as the “State Employee Remuneration Reform Act”.

 SECTION 2.
 This act shall become effective November 1, 2022